riya0785/Card-Deck-Simulator/README.md

 Riya Shukla

 ## How to Run??
-The program is divided into three files name Deck.java , Card.java and Main.java , for which the code is provided in the code section.
+The program is divided into three files name Deck.java , Card.java and Main.java , for which the files are provided for access.

 1. Ensure you have Java installed on your machine.
 2. Compile the program using a Java compiler.
 For example: